benzino77/tasmocompiler/README.md

 2. `platformio.ini` file, to check what options for platformio were used to compile the custom firmware file
 3. `user_config_override.h` file to check what features are included/excluded from resulting firmware

+The links to download these files will show up under _Compiling progress_ field (look at the bottom of the last screenshot). __These links will show up only when compilation is successful__.

 You have to upload only the first `firmware.bin` file to your device.
 How to do that is perfeclty described on [Tasmota wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Flashing).

 ![Step01](./docs/images/step01.png)
 ![Step02](./docs/images/step02.png)